Salon Marketing Ideas - The Guide for 2020

 The bulk of web traffic is driven by the major commercial search engines (Google, Bing, Yahoo).
 Social media and other types of traffic also play a part and can generate visits to your website too.

-When people are looking for what you have to offer search engines provide targeted traffic your website, the pathways if you like, that make this happen.
+When people are looking for what you have to offer search engines provide targeted traffic to your website, the pathways if you like, that make this happen.
 You will miss out on an unbelievable amount of traffic if they cannot find or add content to your site.
 So swat up on your SEO skills to increase your online presence and grow your salon from within.

 To read on, click here for the beginners guide to SEO.
 Which provides an in-depth tutorial on how search engines work and the fundamental strategies to make your website search engine -friendly.